nimble-platform/data-analytics/elk_nimble/README.md

 [macmounts]: https://docs.docker.com/docker-for-mac/osxfs/

-For demonstration purposes, example data is shared in the default`elasticsearch/data`.
+For demonstration purposes, example data is shared in the default`data`.

 ## Extensibility